-The universities in the region offer various degree programs including vehicle technology (TU Berlin and HTW Berlin), vehicle and power systems technology and lightweight constructions (BTU Cottbus-Senftenberg), mechatronics/automation systems (FH Brandenburg) and industrial engineering (Beuth Hochschule).
+The universities in the region offer various degree programs including vehicle technology (TU Berlin and HTW Berlin), mechanical engineering (BTU Cottbus-Senftenberg), mechatronics/automation systems (FH Brandenburg) and industrial engineering (Berliner Hochschule für Technik).

 Businesses in the automotive industry and innovative suppliers benefit from the network of research institutions in Berlin:

 - Technical University Berlin (TU Berlin)

 - German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt - DLR)

 Berlin has become an important location of research and pilot testing for new drive technologies and clean energy sources for transportation.
 The cooperative efforts of the automotive and energy industries in the "Clean Energy Partnership" have contributed to this development.